hatanoke/hpio/README.md

 ```

-Existent high-speed packet I/O frameworks expose preallocated packet
+Recent high-speed packet I/O frameworks expose pre-allocated packet
 buffers in kernel space to user space by mmap().
 This achieves
 zero-copy between kernel and user spaces, however, it requires new
 APIs to manipulate packets on the framework-specific buffers, instead
 of familiar APIs such as the socket API.
 Additionally, special device
-drivers are required.
+drivers are required, and it causes the limitaios on NIC choices.

-In contrast, hpio does not use preallocated packet buffers and mmap(),
+In contrast, hpio does not use pre-allocated packet buffers and
-therefore, it cannot achieve zero-copy.
-However, hpio can adapt native
+mmap(), therefore, it cannot achieve zero-copy.
+However, hpio can
-system calls for its packet I/O API and work with native device
+adapt native system calls for its packet I/O API and work with native
-drivers.
+device drivers.

 Although hpio involves memory copies on system calls and no